wren-lang/wren/doc/site/embedding/storing-c-data.markdown

 class is through other foreign methods.
 Those are usually defined on the same foreign class, but can be defined on other classes as well.
 Wren doesn't care.

-If you call a foreign method on a foreign instance, or you pass in a foreign instance as a parameter to the method, then it will be in the slot array.
-If the foreign instance is the receiver of the method, it's in slot zero.
-Parameters go in order after that.
-Given a foreign instance in a slot, you can access the raw bytes it stores by calling:
+Once you have a foreign instance in a slot, you can access the raw bytes it stores by calling:

     :::c
     void* wrenGetSlotForeign(WrenVM* vm, int slot);